Gamblers not waiting for Twitter IPO to bet on valuation

 On Friday, odds stood at 6-to-4 of Twitter ending its first day on the public market with total value of between $15 billion and $20 billion.

-By contrast, Facebook Inc. closed with a market cap of $81 billion on its first day.
+By contrast, Facebook Inc. (FB.O) closed with a market cap of $81 billion on its first day.

 To be sure, the volume and value of the bets remains small, with just a few dozen gamblers outside the United States wagering more than 800 euros on Twitter's first day market cap and how much its IPO will raise.
 But the action, which got underway about a month ago, does point to the growing buzz around Twitter since it announced its IPO last month.